-Furthermore, in December 2019 UniCredit has been informed by ECB of its final decision concerning capital requirements following the results of its annual Supervisory Review and Evaluation Process ('SREP').
-With its decision the Single Supervisor has lowered the Pillar 2 capital requirement by 25 basis point to 175 basis point, applicable from 1st January 2020.
-As a consequence UniCredit is required to meet the following overall capital requirements on a consolidated basis from 1 January 2020:
+In December 2019 UniCredit has been informed by ECB of its final decision concerning capital requirements following the results of its annual SREP.
+With its decision the Single Supervisor has lowered, compared to the SREP decision of the previous year, the Pillar 2 capital requirement by 25 basis points to 175 basis points, applicable from 1 January 2020.
+As a consequence, UniCredit was required to meet the following overall capital requirements on a consolidated basis from 1 January 2020:

-• Common Equity Tier 1 ratio: 9.84%;

-• Tier 1 ratio: 11.34%;
+- Common Equity Tier 1 ratio: 9.84%; - Tier 1 ratio: 11.34%;

-• Total Capital ratio: 13.34%3.
+• Total Capital ratio: 13.34% 12.